AfterWorkTea/QAControlPanel/README.md

 # QA Control Panel

-QA Control Panel is an IT system meant to help QA professionals.
+QA Control Panel is an IT system meant to help QA professionals

+Current status: desing

 ## Functionality
 * collect and store test results